 Felipe Alou is named special assistant to Brian Sabean, general manager of the Giants.
 The team’s 72 year-old former manager (2003-06), handling both major league and minor League scouting assignments, will provide insights on personnel for the GM.

 Carl Pohlad, believed by many to be the savior of major league baseball in Minnesota after buying the club in 1984, dies at the age of 93.
 Although the owner of the Twins' net worth was $3.6 billion, the franchise often had some of the lowest payrolls in baseball, including the World Champion teams of 1987 and 1991.

 Pat Burrell agrees to a two-year deal reportedly worth $16 million with the Rays, his World Series foes last season.
-The 32-year old outfielder, who spent his first nine seasons in the majors with the Phillies, will be granted free agency by Tampa Bay during the season next year, after hitting only hitting .218 in 146games for his new team.
+The 32 year-old outfielder, who spent his first nine seasons in the majors with the Phillies, will be granted free agency by Tampa Bay during the season next year, after hitting only .218 in 146 games for his new team.

 Troy Glaus and the Braves come to terms on a $1.75 million, one-year incentive-laden deal that will shift the four-time All-Star third baseman to first base.
 After arthroscopic surgery on his right shoulder a year ago, the 33 year-old infielder appeared in only 14 games with St. Louis at the end of the season.